hmis-tools/hmis-api-server/INSTALL.md

 * Although several core developers are using Eclipse, this is not a requirement to contribute.

-To create a local development environment for the web service:
+To create a local build:
 -------------------
 The instructions below explain how to set up a development environment capable of running the API endpoints.
 This section assumes you have already used git to download a local copy of the code base.